 Bradford FC had been known for its high and mighty attitude in the 1880s and Briggs was seen as a continuation of this, the Napoleon of Park Avenue who wanted to impose his will and was used to getting his own way.
 He quite literally embodied the Park Avenue bogey of old – the attempts by the ‘town club’ to extinguish the insubordinate challenger which was Manningham FC.

 For the majority of his adult life Harry Briggs had made it his mission to ensure the ascendancy of Bradford FC over Manningham FC.
-Readers of Room at the Top will recall the incident in December, 1891 when he had done all in his power to make the Park Avenue pitch playable, spurning the goodwill gesture of Manningham FC to make Valley Parade available so that a game with Runcorn would not have to be postponed.
+Readers of my book Room at the Top (2016) will recall the incident in December, 1891 when he had done all in his power to make the Park Avenue pitch playable, spurning the goodwill gesture of Manningham FC to make Valley Parade available so that a game with Runcorn would not have to be postponed.
 Harry’s devotion to his father served to perpetuate prejudices about Manningham FC which dated from the beginning.
-It was now a complete volte-face, the man who had wanted to eliminate the Valley Parade organisation was trying to woo it.
+By 1907 it was a complete volte-face, the man who had wanted to eliminate the Valley Parade organisation was trying to woo it in marriage.

 Harry Briggs was seen as a playboy who had lived a life of privilege without having had much responsibility – whilst the titular head of his father’s old firm at Briggella Mills, in the background it was his uncle Francis Whitehead who ran the business.

-In the absence of trust, he was thus the benefactor that no-one wanted, all the more emotive given the historic enmity between Manningham and Bradford.
+In the absence of trust among those at Valley Parade he was the unwanted benefactor, all the more emotive given the historic enmity between Manningham and Bradford.
 The irony in this is that Briggs offered major concessions.
 A degree of pragmatism was shown by the willingness to sacrifice his club’s identity in 1907 (to adopt that of ‘Bradford City’) and four years later to jettison the traditional colours of Bradford FC by adopting green and white as the price to secure Tom Maley as manager.

 Should history remember Harry Briggs as a pig-headed fool or as a saint?